mycloudfun/kubernetes-the-hard-way-vagrant/README.md

 ### Step 7 Bootstrapping the etcd Cluster

-> **IMPORTANT!** Ansible playbook expects that desired files and certificates created in previous steps are available under **/home/vagrant** folder in nodes.
-Make sure you successfully completed it, otherwisei, the setup will fail.
+> **IMPORTANT!** Ansible playbook expects that desired files and certificates created in previous steps are available under /home/vagrant folder in nodes.
+Make sure you successfully completed it, otherwise, the setup will fail.

 Start the ansible playbook to configure the ETCD cluster: